 TALS Offers 3 Programs to Help Fill Tennessee's Justice Gap

-The free toll-free line 1-888-aLEGALz helps Tennesseans in finding resources to deal with civil legal issues.
-Those who cannot afford a lawyer may call the line at 1-888-253-4259 and leave a message any time.
-Calls will be returned by a licensed Tennessee lawyer.
+The free toll-free line 1-844-HELP4TN helps Tennesseans find resources to deal with civil legal issues.
+Those who cannot afford a lawyer may call the helpline at 1-844-435-7486 and schedule an appointment to talk to a licensed Tennessee lawyer.

-Online Tennessee Justice, OTJ for short, is a website where qualifying Tennesseans can ask a lawyer for help with a legal issue.
+Tennessee Free Legal Answers is a website where qualifying Tennesseans can ask a lawyer for help with a legal issue.
 Qualifying users can post civil legal questions on the website and receive basic legal information and advice from approved volunteer attorneys.
 Users are notified by email when their question is answered.
 Users who do not have an email address are notified to log back into the site to check for a response.

-Legal Information for Tennesseans (LIFT) is a web portal that provides Tennesseans with relevant legal information on the most popular civil legal topics like divorce, bankruptcy, etc. The site is a responsive site that makes itself viewable based on the device it is being viewed on - such as a tablet or smart phone so it can be accessed anywhere.
-The site includes links for visitors to find legal services representation based on their county, reach out to pro bono attorneys via Online Tennessee Justice, or download pro se court forms.
+Help4TN.org is a web portal that provides Tennesseans with relevant legal information on the most popular civil legal topics like divorce, bankruptcy, etc. The site is a responsive site that makes itself viewable based on the device it is being viewed on - such as a tablet or smart phone so it can be accessed anywhere.
+The site includes links for visitors to find legal services representation based on their county, reach out to pro bono attorneys via Tennessee Free Legal Answers, or download pro se court forms.

 TALS Also Features Programs to Help Improve Civil Legal Service Delivery

 Equal Justice University

 Equal Justice University is the annual conference hosted by TALS.
 It brings together members of Tennessee's access to justice community for trainings, networking opportunities, the presentation of the Access to Justice Awards and much more.

 Substantive Law Task Forces